 Successful Mentor-Protégé Agreements provide a winning relationship for the Protégé, the Mentor, and the DoD.

-For additional information on the DoD Mentor-Protégé program, visit: https://business.defense.gov/Programs/mentor-protege-program/
+For additional information on the DoD Mentor-Protégé program and frequently asked questions, visit: https://business.defense.gov/Programs/mentor-protege-program/

 Navy Mentor-Protégé Program

-The Department of Navy (DON) Mentor-Protégé Program aassists small businesses (protégés) to successfully compete for prime contract and subcontract awards by partnering with large companies (mentors) under individuals, project-based agreements.
+The Department of Navy (DON) Mentor-Protégé Program assists small businesses (protégés) to successfully compete for prime contract and subcontract awards by partnering with large companies (Mentors) under individuals, project-based agreements.
 The Department of Defense (DoD) Pilot Mentor-Protégé Program(MPP) was established under Section 831 of Public Law 101-510, the National Defense Authorization Act for Fiscal Year 1991 (10 U.S.C.
 2302 note).
-The program has been extended for new agreements.
+The program has been extended through September 30, 2024.

-The Navy MP Program Manager will accept application packages for Mentor-Protégé agreements submitted during the following three cycles:
+The DON MPP will accept Mentor-Protégé agreements submitted during the following timeframes: